 Quinnipiac Law alumni can be found in 49 of 50 states and abroad, and students benefit from the experience of an extensive network of more than 6,000 alumni who practice in Connecticut, Boston, New York, DC, and beyond.

-Learn more about career placement and bar passage at Quinnipiac Law
+Learn more about career placement at Quinnipiac Law

 Tuition and Aid